Mixing Times for the Facilitated Exclusion Process: FEP on the segment

 i.e. the number of particles at site $i$ of the configuration $\Pi[\xi]$ is equal to the number of particles between the $(i-1)^{\textrm{th}}$ and $i^{\textrm{th}}$ empty site in $\xi$ (where we consider the left and right boundary to contain empty sites).
 It is straightforward to check that $(\omega_t^\xi)_{t\geq0} = (\Pi[\xi_t])_{t\geq 0}$ defines a Markov process on $\mathbb{N}_0^{N-k+1}$ with generator acting on test functions $f$ by

 where

-For the FEP on the closed interval, the function $\Pi$ is injective, and the ZRP `picture' is simply another interpretation of an equivalent Markov process.
-This is not the case on the torus, but a similar and still useful correspondence still holds.
+For the FEP on the closed segment, the function $\Pi$ is injective, and the ZRP `picture' is simply another interpretation of an equivalent Markov process.
+This is not the case on the circle, but a similar and still useful correspondence still holds.

 For the FEP on a circle, see \eqref{eq:genFEPcirc}, we consider a similar mapping as above, however, we now define the ZRP with respect to the location of a tagged hole in the FEP.
 For an FEP configuration, $\xi \in \Omega_{N,k}^\circ$, and a tagged hole at site $y(0)$ in $\xi$ we label the position of the remaining holes in clockwise order $y(1),y(2),\ldots,y(N-k-1)$.
 This defines a unique ZRP configuration $\Pi^{\circ}[\xi,y(0)] \in \mathbb{N}_0^{\mathbb{T}_{N-k}}$ through